-My son Joshua was diagnosed with Asperger's Syndrome or High-functioning Autism when he was 9 years old.
+My son Joshua was diagnosed with Asperger's Syndrome, or High-functioning Autism, when he was 9.
 When he was younger, he had a lot of hyperactivity.
 As a teenager, he is more introverted and not as rowdy.
 He still has sensory, socializing and a few other difficulties that we are still navigating through.

 In the beginning, I had no idea my son had sensory issues.
 How could he?
 He was always the loudest person in the room.
-It was not until he stood up on a chair at church after the choir finished singing and screamed at the top of his lungs, "These people sound awful; they should never sing again!"
-Utterly mortified, I sat there while my face turned ten shades of red, and I turned into a sweaty mess.
+It was not until he stood on a chair at church after the choir finished singing and screamed at the top of his lungs, "These people sound awful; they should never sing again!"
+Utterly mortified, I sat there while my face turned ten shades of red and turned into a sweaty mess.
 I would have gladly joined in the laughter with the other parents if only that were not my child screaming.
-After church was over, a gracious parent came over to me to talk about sensory issues.
+After church, a gracious parent approached me to talk about sensory issues.

 Because it took me a while to realize what triggered my son to get overwhelmed, he had plenty of meltdowns.
 Other than the typical sensory issues of noise, smells, bright lights, and clothes that were not soft, he did not like deviating from schedules.
 If I said we were going to the store and coming home, that is what he expected.
 If I remembered I needed to go to the bank, and it was fifty feet away, that was not what we agreed to do, and that was enough to trigger a meltdown.
 What made sense to me did not make sense to him.
 I had to rethink everything.
 The two blessings for me were talking to other moms with children with autism and that my son and I found humor along the way.
 It was hard to get too mad at him because he would make the silliest faces and make me laugh.

-Through all of the difficulties, I know that my son is a "smarty pants."
+Through all the difficulties, I know my son is a "smarty pants."
 For the longest time, I did not think he knew how to begin a sentence without the phrase, "Guess what?"
 He was a walking encyclopedia filled with these amazing facts about plants, animals, science, history, the solar system, and just about anything else.
 He was an early reader, and we read a lot when he was younger.
-And despite being a teenager in the age of electronics, he is still teaching me new things all the time.
+And despite being a teenager in the age of electronics, he is still teaching me new things.
 He even told me all about Covid months before it was national news.